 Admittedly, spaghetti for breakfast is weird.
 It probably makes you think of Elf.
 That’s why I’m promoting this dish as the ideal brunch dish.
 Or breakfast for dinner.
 Because it was also Oprah who taught me about “skinny fat,” which forever freaks me out.
 Now she’s telling me to eat pasta for breakfast?
 But the more I thought about it, anyway, maybe spaghetti for breakfast isn’t so weird after all?
 I mean, isn’t it better to pack those carbs in before you start your busy day than it is before you go to bed?
 This could be revolutionary.
 Just another way Oprah is still changing your life. (disclaimer: to be fair, this dish is obviously not Oprah’s invention.
 It was simply featured on her website.
 It’s actually the creation of Melissa d’Arabian of Ten Dollar Dinners.
 But still.
 Oprah’s bringing the good stuff to the people.
 Like she always has).

 It’s also pretty unique and I bet most people at your brunch will be like “whoa… spaghetti for breakfast?”
 But then they’ll try it and start coming around, especially after a) they realize how fabulous it is and b) you explain to them how pasta really makes a lot more sense as a breakfast food.
 Especially when a protein like an egg is involved.
+And if that doesn’t work, just remind them how awesome Elf is.
+And then maybe get out a bottle of maple syrup.

 Would you eat pasta for breakfast?